 Saturday morning we took her to the Immediate Care Clinic.
 They took x-rays, cultures, blood draws, drained it, dressed it, put her on antibiotics, and sent her home with instructions to call the Indiana Hand Center to have it checked in a week or so.
 By Sunday evening I went to change the dressing and saw that the infection had spread from the tip of the finger halfway down the nail.

 Monday, we took her back to the Immediate Care Clinic.
 The doctor wouldn’t even touch her, but sent us up to St. Vincent’s Hospital in Indianapolis.
 She was admitted through the ER and taken back into surgery.
 The infection had managed to spread down into the bone.
 So, she spent the next three days being poked and prodded by the hospital staff, but managed to come home with 95% of her finger.
 She was finally released Wednesday evening with a pic line (46 inches of tube running through her veins from her bicep to her heart) so I can administer IV antibiotics at home every day for the next five weeks.
+We were lucky enough to get the antibiotics very cheap on Canadian Pharmacy.
 Plus, we get the added bonus of running back and forth to the hospital three days a week while trying to find time for work and school.

 But I must confess it was rather fun call her High School and informing them that she was going to be absent all week because she broke a nail…I could just picture the administrative assistant rolling her eyes and whispering ‘drama queen’ under her breath.